Aidan-McNay/courseflow/docs/library_reference/propagate_steps.md

 .. autoclass:: github_steps.create_group_repos.CreateGroupRepos()

    This step checks for records that have a group number but no repo yet, and creates the appropriate repos with a README file.
+Additionally, a GitHub team is created with the same name, and is given access to the repo.
+Students are not yet added to the team.

    Supported record types: :py:class:`~records.student_record.StudentRecord`